Russia sends warships for maneuver amid tension near Crimea | DW | 17.04.2021

 Russia and Ukraine have recently traded blame over heightened conflict in Donbass between the pro-Russia separatists and Ukrainian forces.

-Ukraine says it fears a full-scale Russian invasion.
-But Moscow denies such intentions.
+Ukraine has said it fears a full-scale Russian invasion.
+But Moscow has denied such intentions.
 However, it has pledged to go to lengths to protect Russian speakers in the region.

 Since 2014, the conflict has killed at least 13,000 people.